 Kate:25:41Is the world moving in that direction in your opinion since the seventies or has there been a sort of backswing?
 How can we get that feeling back?

 Susan:25:49That’s a great question.
 I do think with the over corporatization of the world and you know, it’s all just living in these very tight bottom line types of structures, living with them.
-Um, there is a move back to getting more of a sense of community being more directly involved.
-Um, even, you know, in, in politics with the Bernie Sanders campaign, people getting much more involved in directly engaged.
-Um, it is almost a, I think a reaction and it’s really frightening when you look at all the, you know, in terms of food and frightening in many ways, but when you look at food, um, and you just see that there are no pen, large mega companies that own all the small brands and are controlling what we eat and how it’s sold.
-Um, it doesn’t give you that warm fuzzy feeling.
+There is a move back to getting more of a sense of community being more directly involved.
+Even, you know, in, in politics with the Bernie Sanders campaign, people getting much more involved in directly engaged.
+It is almost a, I think a reaction and it’s really frightening when you look at all the, you know, in terms of food and frightening in many ways, but when you look at food, and you just see that there are no pen, large mega companies that own all the small brands and are controlling what we eat and how it’s sold.
+It doesn’t give you that warm fuzzy feeling.
 I think that it’s great that people are getting more involved and I’m not, I don’t think it’s everybody, but I do think there is some movement in that direction and I’m really happy about that.

 Kate:27:12Thanks for taking the time to talk to us and taking us back somewhere we haven’t been.
 We hope that the Providence Co op, this everything you hope it will be in that you can take an active part in.

 Susan:27:23Thank you very much.
 This.
 This was great.
 Thanks for having me.